-130. Some students may apply for DSA support in the latter stages of the final year of their courses.
-If a need for disability-related support is identified in the latter stages of the course, it is important the student receives the appropriate support, even if it is only for a short period until the end of the course.

-131. A concern is that students applying late may not receive their DSA support before the end of their courses.
+- 134. Some students may apply for DSA support in the latter stages of the final year of their courses.
+Many of the students who apply late for DSA support do so because they have been reluctant to disclose their disability and now have concerns about their impending examinations or are struggling with dissertations.
+If a need for disability-related support is identified in the latter stages of the course, it is important the student receives the appropriate support, even if it is only for a short period until the end of the course. - 135.
+A concern is that students applying late may not receive their DSA support before the end of their courses.
 It is recommended that students applying near the end of their courses are also referred to their Disability Advisers for further advice.
 Disability Advisers may be able to arrange human support, such as exam support, study support or revision skills, at short notice.
 However, the usual DSA needs assessment would be required to identify any assistive technology requirements.
 Although it is reasonable for special equipment needs to arise at the end of a course, we continue to advise that SFW treats with caution applications for equipment towards the end of a student's course.
 If suppliers are willing to rent out equipment and if rental is better value for money, SFW should consider rental or hired equipment as the 2017 and 2018 Regulations allow for support to be provided by way of hire or rental as well as through outright purchases.
 Assessment centres can offer information on equipment suppliers who provide equipment for hire or rental.